Yook Sung-jae

 Yook Sung-jae (born May 2, 1995), also known mononymously as Sungjae, is a South Korean singer and actor.
 He is a member of the boy group BtoB and its sub-group, BtoB Blue.

 Aside from his group's activities, Yook has acted in television dramas Reply 1994 (2013), Plus Nine Boys (2014), Who Are You: School 2015 (2015), The Village: Achiara's Secret (2015), Guardian: The Lonely and Great God (2016), Mystic Pop-up Bar (2020) and The Golden Spoon (2022).
 He has appeared in several reality shows, including: Hitmaker, We Got Married, and Master in the House.

 Yook released his debut solo album, Yook O'Clock, on March 2, 2020.

 Early life and education

 Yook was born on May 2, 1995, in Suji District, Yongin, South Korea.
 He has one older sister.
 Yook comes from a business family.
 His father is the CEO of an IT corporation that deals with semiconductors.
 His grandfather was the first to introduce red carp in South Korea, while his grandmother operated a fishing farm in Paju.

-He briefly studied for a month in England and the Philippines, respectively.
+He briefly stayed in Cebu, Philippines to study English.
 He completed his high school education at Hanlim Multi Art School, graduating in 2014.
 He then attended Dongshin University, majoring in Practical Music.
 Yook's diploma from Dongshin University was revoked by the Ministry of Education, after his attendance at the university was called into question.